Juren39/gait_tracking/configs/configs_intro.md

 per_class: false # Whether to separate tracking by class

-verbose: true # Whether to display detailed information for each frame

 agnostic_nms: false # Whether to use class-agnostic NMS

+verbose: false # Whether to output detailed information: false for showing the progress bar, true for detailed information output.
+Default is false.

 ```